How To Play Par-3s... Strategy Tips To Lower Your Scores

 In contrast, if there's a pin right at the back of a par-3 green and long is the worst place to miss it, take a club you can hit with absolute confidence knowing it has no chance of going too far.
 For example, if it's playing 170 yards to the back edge, I might hit my 7-iron, which goes 165 yards at most.
 This will allow me to fully commit to the shot at hand.

 One final point – don’t tee the ball up too high.
-I see a lot of amateurs doing this but it will only cause you to strike the ball too high on the face and lose distance.
+I notice a lot of amateur players doing this, but it will only cause you to strike the ball too high on the clubface and result in a loss of distance.
 Teeing it down will encourage you to compress your iron shots for crisper and more consistent strikes.

 Paul Foston